The social and economic costs of predatory gambling are plainly apparent from an industry reliant on addiction to survive.

 Casinos in Philadelphia are not an economic engine for the city.
 The Philadelphia oversight commission run by the state of Pennsylvania estimates that casinos in Philadelphia will result in a net loss of jobs.

-In fact, casinos can destroy two to three times as many jobs as they create.
+In fact, casinos destroy twice as many jobs as they create.
 Local restaurants and entertainment venues are having their business cannibalized by an industry in which the profits will leave the city of Philadelphia to the benefit of far-off billionaire investors.

-Thus, the sooner SugarHouse is shut down — and plans for a second casino are abandoned — the better for Philadelphia job-seekers and the Philly economy.
+Thus, the sooner SugarHouse is shut down — and Foxwoods abandons its plans — the better for Philadelphia job-seekers and the Philly economy.